Thursday, December 26, 2024

 The rocks are quite impressive and you can get up close to them on foot at low tide.
 The Bay of Fundy has impressive tides and here rises around 16m!
 (That's 52' for those on the American system.)
 These high tides explain how the river to Moncton was navigable for shipping in the old days and also explains the tidal bore that floods the river each day.

 We were able to safely wander around the rocks without getting too muddy.
 I was dancing around in thongs and avoided the muddy areas.
 But some brave explorers were not so careful and ended up covered in mud.
-But there's a washing station as you leave to clean the mud off your shoes.
-There's a stair case down to the rocks; essential as the cliffs here are quite steep and high.
+But there's a washing station to clean the mud off your shoes as you leave.
+There's a staircase down to the rocks; essential as the cliffs here are quite steep and high.
 Some visitors would go for long walks along the shore in either direction.
 I suppose you could walk the shore back south to Diamond Rock at the visitors center but I don't know if you can easily get back up from the shore.
 From the maps I see you can walk a short distance further north and come out at Baymount Adventures (the kayak rental place).

 We returned to Moncton and explored a bit, nothing too exciting.
 There's some interesting shops along the river: The Riverfront Cafe and Market is a "Starving Artist" gallery, the La Bikery Cooperative has some interesting graffiti.
 There is an extensive trail along the river, but we weren't up for that.
 As the day cooled off we waited at Bore Park for the high tide on the Petitcodiac River.
 There's a nice viewing area within a small park.
 There's an information center but again, closed for the season.
 As the tide rises it creates a wave (or a "bore") that progresses up the river.
 It's interesting but not exciting.
 If you're expecting a big wave you would be sadly disappointed.
 I'm not sure what the tidal effect is here in town (it cannot be as high as the 16m difference at Hopewell Rocks).
 Paula tells us that it is possible to Surf the Tidal Bore — that would be interesting to see.
-We told Sam and Barry about the bore when they came later in the week but they were even less interested.
+We told Sam and Barry about the bore when they came later in the week but the weather was too cool; they retreated to a bar to warm up.

 Monday, September 23, 2024